Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 0%, but the description compensates by explaining both parameters: project_folder is optional and empty returns identity-only; token_budget is a soft cap with default 2000 ≈ 8000 chars.
-This adds meaningful context beyond the schema's simple defaults.
+Schema description coverage is 0%, but the description compensates well by explaining both parameters: project_folder (optional, empty returns identity-only) and token_budget (soft cap, default 2000).
+This adds significant meaning beyond the schema's minimal defaults and types, though it could be more precise about output behavior with different inputs.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.